Software Request Policy for Instructors

 - What type of licenses are held for the software

 - A copy of all installation documentation and/or manuals

-The Technology Coordinator must submit the special course-related software request to the Office of Information Technology (OIT) via the University Help Desk System (SDE) prior to the deadline date for the Fall and Spring Semesters.
+The Technology Coordinator must submit a special course-related software request to the Office of Information Technology (OIT) via this link prior to the deadline date for the Fall and Spring Semesters.
 If the OIT does not own the software, the instructor/department must acquire the software.

 Special Course-Related Software:

 When a special course-related software request is submitted to the OIT by the Technology Coordinator, it must include the original software media, documentation and the Software License.
-These items must be given to Stacia Zelick in the Technology Solutions Center (TSC), University Hall room 5100.
-For any questions concerning this matter, please call (973) 655-7784.
+These items must be given to the Coordinator for Computing Lab Service in the Technology Solutions Center (TSC), University Hall room 5100.
+For any questions concerning this matter, please call (973) 655-7322.

 Note: Legacy DOS software and Mac 68K software is not supported by the Office of Information Technology (OIT).

 Operating Systems that are supported in the public and teaching laboratories are: